RamizRiz/Algo-Visualizer/README.md

 # Algo-Visualizer
-Created a program that visualizes popular sorting algo such as bub and in
+Program visualizes popular sorting algorithms such as Bubble sort and Insertion sort.
+Bars of various lengths can be sorted in ascending or descending order; the Program is displayed on a window.
+Used Pygame for the visuals and utilized functions containing loops and if-statements to implement the sorting algorithms.